 Students often believe that the Reading portion of the SAT is the most subjective.
 But in reality, the SAT Reading section is just as objective as the SAT Math section.
 There is one and only one correct answer for each question.
 The SAT is a standardized exam in which the answers must be clear-cut.
 Still, students often believe that there are multiple answers to the same question.
 This may be due to the fact that there are a million ways to approach SAT Reading.
 If you struggle with this section, you may be approaching it in one (or more) of the following ways.

 Students often get caught up in the details of a passage.
 While it is important that they read the passage carefully, concentrating too deeply on every sentence could waste valuable time.
 Some students spend so much time reading the passage that they simply guess their way through questions.
 Don’t let this be you!
-Instead, make sure that you budget time efficiently, focusing only on relevant passage paragraphs (more on that in a moment).
+Instead, make sure that you budget time efficiently, focusing only on relevant passage paragraphs, because in case you haven't heard, the entire passage won't be relevant to the questions you have to answer (more on that in a moment).

 Some students like to go in order.
 Read the passage first, answer the questions second.
 While this may seem logical, it isn't the most efficient approach to SAT Reading.
 Reading an entire passage before looking at the associated questions is like going on a treasure hunt without knowing what you are looking for.
 If you want to succeed on SAT Reading, you should always have the questions in mind while reading the passage.
 In addition, reading an entire passage before even glancing at the questions is actually counterproductive.
 Most of us forget what we just read.
 Therefore, it's more efficient to read a passage in chunks (often paragraph by paragraph), so you are not overwhelmed with a ton of information at once.

 Related: Video: Study Hacks for the SAT

 4. Reading all of the questions before the passage